mmmries/pi-alarm-clock/README.md

 ## Setting Up The Pi

-#### Setup the Pi

-I am booting from vanilla Raspbian (2015-05-15) and making the following changes before I start installing software:
+From vanilla Raspbian (2015-05-15) use a wired ethernet (or USB ethernet) connection and boot the pi.

+SSH into the pi with the default credentials:

+`username: pi`
+`password: raspberry`

+Now run `sudo raspi-config` and make the following changes.

 * Expand the file system to use the whole MicroSD Card
+* Change the default user password (optional)
 * Change the default locale to en-US UTF-8 UTF-8
 * Change the timezone to America/Denver
 * Change the keyboard layout to a US layout